 BIDSLab's core expertise combines image processing, graph signal processing, and deep learning to target a range of biomedical inverse problems including image reconstruction, deblurring, denoising, and brain network analysis with clinical applications spanning neurology, oncology, pulmonology and more.

 The quantitative accuracy of positron emission tomography (PET) is degraded by partial volume effects caused by the limited spatial resolution capabilities of PET scanners.
-We have developed an image deblurring technique for PET that exploits the higher resolution imaging capabilities of MRI by means of an information-theoretic anatomical prior.
-In parallel, we are using deep convolutional neural networks to generate super-resolution PET image with anatomical (MRI-based) guidance.
+We have developed methods for image deblurring and super-resolution for PET that exploits the higher resolution imaging capabilities of high-resolution anatomical magnetic resonance (MR) images.
+Methods developed by us include (i)) spatially variant deconvolution with a joint entropy (JE) penalty function and (ii) convolutional neural networks, both supervised and self-supervised, with spatial and anatomical input channels.
 Our target application with super-resolution PET is Alzheimer's disease (AD), which is a debilitating neurodegenerative disorder that affects over 30 million people worldwide.
 The hallmark pathologies of AD are histology-confirmed amyloid-β (Aβ) plaques and tau neurofibrillary tangles, both of which appear many years before the onset of cognitive decline.
 Application of our methods to tau images using Flortaucipir PET on cognitively normal and impaired subjects has revealed than deblurring leads to a marked improvement in the correlation of PET measures with well-recognized clinical metrics of cognitive performance.
 Our results indicate that the applied correction substantially improves our ability to distinguish between different stages of AD progression based on amyloid network structure analysis.

 Comparison of brain scans of a cognitively normal subject and and Alzheimer's disease patient.
 The subfigures show A. T1-weighted MPRAGE MRI images, B. Flortaucipir PET images of tau tangles reconstructed by the scanner, C.Flortaucipir PET images deblurred with a measured spatially varying point spread function, and D. Flortaucipir PET images deblurred with a measured spatially varying point spread function with the help of a MRI-based joint entropy prior.